Mi Oya

-The Mi Oya is a 108 km long river, in North Western of Sri Lanka.
-It is the fifteenth-longest river in Sri Lanka.
-It begins in Saliyagama and flows northwest, emptying into the Indian Ocean thru Puttalam.
+The Mi Oya is a 108 km long river, in Sri Lanka.
+It is the fifteenth-longest river in the country.
+It begins in Saliyagama and flows northwest, emptying into the Indian Ocean through Puttalam.

 Its catchment area receives approximately 1,596 million cubic metres of rain per year, and approximately 3 percent of the water reaches the sea.
 It has a catchment area of 1,024 square kilometres.